yarski25/react-basics/react-fund-course/README.md

 5. Enjoy full stack app :smile:

 <p align="right">(<a href="#readme-top">back to top</a>)</p>

+## Usage

+### Authorization

+Authentication & authorization workflow:

+1. Client authentication is processed via login and password.
+2. In case of authentication success server returns access and refresh tokens to the client.
+3. The next communication between server and client is processed with access token in header.
+   Server validates access token on each request and if valid allows client to get requested resources.
+4. In case of invalid access token client sends refresh token to the server to get new pair of tokens.
+5. In case of invalid refresh token client must process authentication via login and password again.

 <!-- MARKDOWN LINKS & IMAGES -->
 <!-- https://www.markdownguide.org/basic-syntax/#reference-style-links -->